 Most bivvy bags are cut like a slightly larger sleeping bag and lie flat like a blanket.
 The volume of the bag results from our bodies or other little extras like stiffeners, guying options or small poles.

 The latter offers additional headroom, which can come as a welcome relief when sleeping in it for multiple nights in a row.
 However, the stability of models with this simple frame should not be overestimated.
 Some can stand upright only when the zip is completely closed, whilst others tilt towards your face as soon as a little breeze picks up.
-More reliable are the more complex constructions like the criss-cross pole structure found on the Carinthia Observer.
+More reliable are the more complex constructions like a criss-cross pole structure.
 However, so much comfort and weather protection is neither light nor cheap.

 An important question you may need to consider is whether the bivvy bag should close completely.
 After all, there’s no way to be completely protected from the elements unless the interior can be sealed off completely with a strong zip.
 Drawstrings, hook-and-loop fasteners and vents always leave small gaps and openings, which in extreme cases will have to be facing away from the the direction of the weather.